ddigiorg/pattern-sequence-predictor/README.md

 - Autitory: Hearing the changing pitch in a song
 - Proprioception: Feeling the speed at which a joint moves

-All known intelligences thus far have limited perspective: how much an intelligence observes and how much it can remember.
-Humans can not see and store all matter at all angles at all time and even if we could, the visible spectrum is just a small range of possible frequencies.
-Thus, the ultimate promise of Machine Intelligence is being able to develop intelligences with greater or different perspectives.
+All known intelligences thus far has perspective: limits to how much an intelligence observes and how much it can remember.
+Humans can not see and learn about all matter at all angles at all time and even if we could, the visible spectrum is just a small range of possible frequencies.
+Thus, the ultimate promise of Machine Intelligence is being able to develop intelligences with greater or different perspectives that can observe in non-human sensory domains.

 ### Knowledge

 Knowledge, or experience, is simply sequences of patterns.
 Intelligence aquires knowledge by observing its environment through sensors (eyes, ears, noses, tounges, nerves, etc.) and influencing its environment through motors (muscles, vocal cords, etc).
 Knowledge is stored in memory, through a process called "learning".
-If the intelligence observes a portion of a sequence, it can predict the upcomming patterns in the sequence will occour.
+If the intelligence observes a portion of a sequence, it can predict upcomming patterns in the learned sequence will occour.
 Therefore, intelligence uses what it has learned to make predictions about the future and can influence the environment so that desired events may occour.

 ![alt tag](https://raw.githubusercontent.com/ddigiorg/neuroowl.github.io/master/images/technology/divination_machine/knowledge_figure_1.png)